Australian Spider and Insect Bites

 "I had a large weeping blister getting deeper although it was relatively painless, and had already tried antibiotic ointments, betadine ointments, and daktarin anti fungal cream to rule out all possibilities.
 I then soaked it in Apple cider vinegar for 15 minutes.
 It stung unlike any other treatment, and had a positive turn around.
 I caught the spider which appears to be a white tip, and the bite took 2 days to fester on my knuckle, and another 2 days to worsen and deepen despite treatemnt.
 It is now mildly inflamed, dry and sealed and although it feels as though it ould flare underneath, it seems to be heading in the right direction.
 If it worsens, I will probably experiment with an extracting salve i have used in the past for splinters, adn may also massage with hirudoind to try to disperse the toxin a little.
 It may be worth looking at the effects of the vinegar... hope this helps!"

-There has been some difficulty in clearly identifying the offending spider in cases of necrotising arachnidism.
+Identifying the offending spider in presumed cases of necrotising arachnidism is near impossible unless the actual spider is caught.
 Convalescent serum (stored at -20C) may be tested against known spider venom components.

 Only the funnelweb and redback are known to cause death from envenomation.
 Other spider bites usually cause local pain, which may be relieved by ice packs or simple analgesics and antihistamines may help swelling and itching.
 Vague constitutional symptoms such as dizziness, headache, etc usually do not require specific treatment.